Skip to Content

 spacing and depth guidelines for herb planting

-Container size directly impacts growth potential and prevents soil compaction during spring planting.
+Your container size directly affects growth habit and prevents soil compaction during spring herb care.

-1. Dense herbs: Plant cilantro, parsley, and dill four to six per square foot
+1. Dense growers: Plant cilantro, parsley, and dill four to six per square foot for ideal herb garden tips

-2. Sprawling varieties: Limit rosemary and sage to two plants per square foot
+2. Space hogs: Limit rosemary and sage to two plants per square foot in your spring garden herbs

 Caring for Spring Herbs